pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 1. Open the Sync menu on the Admin UI [http://localhost:4985/_admin/db/todo/sync](http://localhost:4985/_admin/db/todo/sync).
 2. Copy the code snippet above in the Sync Function text area.
 3. Click the **Deploy To Server** button.
 It will update Sync Gateway with the new config but it doesn't persist the changes to the filesystem.
-So if you restart Sync Gateway you will have to start again from the beginning.
 4. Add two documents through the REST API.
 One with the `type` property and the second document without it.
 Notice that the user credentials (**user1/pass**) are passed in the URL.

     ```bash